Rookout/docs/docs/jvm-setup.md

 Use the environment variable `ROOKOUT_SOURCES` to initialize the SDK with information about the sources used in your application.

-ROOKOUT_SOURCES is a semicolon-separated list with either a source control repository and commit information, or a path on the local filesystem to a JAR file.
+ROOKOUT_SOURCES is a semicolon-separated list with either a source control repository and revision information, or a path on the local filesystem to a JAR file.

 Example
 ```